 Note: Capital flows are calculated as the difference between the current account and the change in reserves; private flows are calculated as a residual from an estimate of official flows.
+1 1982-90.
+2 India, Indonesia, Korea, Malaysia, the Philippines, Singapore, Taiwan and Thailand.
+3 Argentina, Chile, Colombia, Peru and Venezuela.

 Sources: IMF Balance of Payments Statistics and Institute of International Finance.
+Table VI.1 liquidity in international capital markets and led industrial country investors to seek higher yields abroad.